 About: this paper was delivered to Dr. Glenn Schaefer at Simpson University during my senior year for a class on Genesis.
+Paper below the jump.

 P. R. Williamson wrote a very informative article for the Dictionary of the Old Testament: Pentateuch (InterVarsity Press: Downers Grove, 2003; pp. 139-155) entitled, “Covenant.”
 In this article Williamson attempts to show how the major theological motif of covenant exists in the Pentateuch as a whole, particularly with attention to the divine-human covenant between God and man.
 Williamson defines covenant as “a solemn commitment guaranteeing promises or obligations undertaken by one or both covenanting parties” (139).
 He does very well in showing the development of covenant in the Pentateuch by looking through the universal, ancestral, and national covenants, but at times he fails to keep his readers’ attention by getting lost in the details.